adstuart/azure-expressroute-migration/README.md

   - You can use this to your advantage, initially selecting only one obscure BGP community, to validate route advertisements are functioning.
   - Once this is complete, you can then select the wider range of services (BGP communities) that you require.
   - This approach allows a controlled migration, on a per service basis if you desire, when combined with BGP attribute manipulation (as-path-prepend inbound, or local-preference).
+- If your current Public/Microsoft peering is authorised for use of M365, ensure to consider this moving forward.
+Take this opportunity to [question if you still need to send M365 traffic over ExpressRoute](https://www.microsoft.com/en-us/download/details.aspx?id=102899)?
+Authorisation to utilise this pattern is done on a per Azure subscription basis, therefore if your new circuits will reside in a new subscription, you will have to repeat the approval request.

 # 5. Further reading